All Episodes

 You're saying basically this is a propaganda campaign that was hatched.

-You're talking about the ISIS connection, yeah, right?
+You're talking about the ISIS connection.

 Okay, here's the FBI, what they say.

-Quote There is clearly overwhelming evidence that there are growing ties between U.S. radicals and the Islamic State, as well as several ISIS offshoots and splinter groups.
+Quote, there is clearly overwhelming evidence that there are growing ties between U.S. radicals and the Islamic State, as well as several ISIS offshoots and splinter groups.

-And how and who's connected to this?
+And who's connected to this?

 So here's what happened.